ssenmosip/mosip-temp-documentation/Partner-Management-APIs.md

 ### POST /partners
 This request is used for self registration by partner to create Auth/E-KYC Partners.
-Which is internally integrated with Kernel IAM which will create the user-id and password for the partner.
+Partner Management module would be integrating with Kernel IAM module for generation of userid and password for partners.
-    - Partner user id stored in the PMS database.
+    - User id, as received in response from Kernel IAM module, are stored in partner management database as reference and shared back to partners in response for further communication with MOSIP systems.
-	- Partner password will be shared via email.
+	- Password for any userid would be shared via an off-line process.

 <div>https://mosip.io/partnermanagement/v1/partners</div>